 You must first schedule an appointment with a licensed practitioner to evaluate your needs.
 Your primary care physician is a good place to start, but if they are not registered with the Board of Pharmacy for the medical cannabis program, you may find an alternate practitioner here.
 If you have obtained a formal certification, then you can begin the application process here.
 Fees do apply.

 Is oil or tincture the only form of medical marijuana in Virginia?

-In short, it’s best not to have a false sense of freedom or security with regards to the decriminalization of marijuana.
-It is still illegal, and many marijuana laws from prior to the July 2020 decriminalization have remained unchanged.
 As with any controlled substance, be sure to never get behind the wheel or operate heavy machinery while under the influence.
 A better understanding of the law will help you better follow it.

 How will Virginia marijuana sales promote social equity?

 The legalization of cannabis creates an opportunity for Virginia to implement criminal justice reforms, promote diverse participation in the cannabis industry, and to reinvest in communities that have been disproportionally affected by marijuana prohibition.
 Here are some ways change will be fostered: